SoftwareAG/webmethods-b2b-examples/http-receive-edi-810-create-concur-expense/readme.md

 ![](images/ProcessingRule_Active.PNG)

 ### Create the concur Account and Action
-Switch to webmethods.io flow editor perspective and under the specific(B2BDemo) project goto applications.
+Switch to webmethods.io flow editor perspective and under the specific(B2BDemo) project go to applications.
 ![](images/webmethods.io_flowEditor.PNG)
 Choose the Concur application and create the Account for concur by entering the oAuth credentials.
 ![](images/ConcurApplication_CreateAccount.PNG)